White Rust Corrosion

 SX50 as explained by Bruce Heath is one such engineered chemical which has been developed to target this specific problem that salt corrosion causes.
 It is easy to use, environmentally safe, effective and inexpensive.
 Compare the cost of using SX50 coupled with the lack of corrosion repairs and the extra days you can enjoy out on the water with no corrosion failures.
 On the flip side our customers have reported a higher resale price and faster sale of their boats once prospective buyers inspect the boat and see the pristine condition of the boat and the lack of corrosion damage.

 One such customer recounted his experience that cost him $800.00 to have the salt build-up removed from his engine cooling galleries.
 Since using SX50 there has been no engine overheating issue or having to return to port because the engine keeps overheating.
 Nick goes out about twenty times a year, his 90hp Evinrude uses 50ml of SX50 through the SX50 injector after each trip to flush out the cooling system, that’s 1 litre of SX50 per year equating to $1.33 per trip for cooling system maintenance.
 A lot less expensive than $800.00 for a cooling system de-scale.
-Many boat owners are
+Many boat owners are switching to SX50 as the product is compatible in other injectors and flush systems.

 The success of SX50 in the marine industry has seen this product taken other industries.
 Rob Elliot is one such client and has been using the SX50 for a number of years in the offshore drilling industry and this is what he has to say: